Happy Holidays From The Valkenburgs!

 …Pieter Awarded Sovereign’s Medal For Volunteers….

-On April 30, 2021, Pieter Valkenburg was presented with the Governor General’s Sovereign’s Medal For Volunteers, awarded in January 2020, for his ongoing research to uncover the stories and photos of those who served in WW1 and WW2, and sharing his research findings with the public.
+On April 30, 2021, Pieter Valkenburg was presented with the Governor General’s Sovereign’s Medal For Volunteers, awarded in January 2020, for his ongoing research to uncover the stories and photos of those who served in WWI and WWII, and sharing his research findings with the public.
 The insignia was presented to him by the Hon.
 Catherine Callbeck, CM, OPEI, LLD, on behalf of the Administrator for Canada, via a virtual ceremony.
-(See https://bordencarletonresearchproject.wordpress.com/recognition/)
+(See https://onthewarmemorialtrail.com/2021/05/04/on-the-war-memorial-trail-pieter-awarded-sovereigns-medal-for-volunteers)

-This year we told the story of 1 WW2 serviceman listed on the Cenotaph outside the Borden-Carleton Legion, and we added more information on a WW1 soldier whose story had previously been told:
+This year we told the story of 1 WWII serviceman listed on the Cenotaph outside the Borden-Carleton Legion, and we added more information on a WWI soldier whose story had previously been told:

 • Arthur Clinton ROBINSON